 This course calendar is designed to provide you, the student, with information on the academic programs offered at Rosedale Academy.
 The information contained here will assist you in planning your academic program throughout your high school career.
-In Ontario, all students are expected to remain in school until the age of 18 or until they've obtained an OSSD.

 Mission Statement

 Rosedale is an Ontario-based independent high school specializing in individualized and differentiated learning opportunities for students like you worldwide.
 Our academic offerings are rigorous, stimulating and transformative, fostering both intellectual and personal development.